Dental Facility Resources

 If you have questions, feel free to reach out to us to be connected with an experienced Dental Infection Preventionist.
 You can reach us at (402)552-2881 or nebraskaicap@nebraskamed.com.

-Also, check out or Pathogens of Interest Page!
-It contains resources for Influenza, RSV and COVID-19.
+Check out or Pathogens of Interest Page!
+It contains resources for COVID-19, Ebola, Influenza, Measles, Mpox, Poliovirus, RSV and Syphilis.

 Infection Prevention and Control for the Dental Setting